 WARM TEMPERATURES, MELTING SNOW, AND TRAILS GALORE—IT MUST BE TIME TO TAKE A SPRINGTIME HIKE IN BOULDER

-For many locals in Boulder, spring is unquestionably the best time of year.
+For many locals in Boulder, including our Boulder realtors, Spring is unquestionably the best time of year.

 The last of the winter snow finally fades from view.
 A gentle warmth rises in the air.
 Local vegetation shows vibrant signs of life—as do the area’s birds and wildlife.